microshare/microshare.github.io/README.md

 Follow this tutorial https://docs.github.com/en/github/managing-files-in-a-repository/editing-files-in-your-repository.

-/!\ Make sure you understood how our documentation website is working.
+/!\ Make sure you understood how our documentation website works.

-Please make sure to create a Pull Request aka PR with the maximum information about the changes you did.
+Please make sure to create a Pull Request aka PR with detailed information about the changes you made.

-Then the PR will be check and validate by one of the member of the dev team.
+Then the PR will be checked and validated by one of the members of the dev team.
 You can also send a message to jbardin@microshare.io, julienbardin on KeyBase to accelerate the process.

 ## D. Run it locally and add your changes. - strongly technical